Entrance to Nightingale ward

 When you come into hospital, you will be under the care of a consultant and a team of doctors.
 Your team will see you every morning during their ward rounds, which usually start at 9am.
 The meeting your ward team page gives more information about the general ward routine.

 There will be a new team of nurses at the start of every nursing shift.
+You will have a named nurse for each shift.
 If you have any questions or concerns, please talk to a member of the nursing team.

 All staff caring for you will introduce themselves and wear an ID badge.